nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Stephanie has a passion for fitness and sharing her experience with others.
 She is dedicated to helping others achieve their goals and making training a fun and social experience!
     image: /img/steph-walker-1.jpeg
-  - about: Ilana is a Sports Certified Registered Dietitian, USA Triathlon Certified Level I triathlon Coach, and has accomplished multiple endurance events herself.
-Her portfolio enables her to understand the athletes she works with at all levels.
-She is dedicated to train athletes in their individual  raining and nutrition goals such as  optimal health, fitness and performance through balanced nutrition, proper sport fueling and hydration, and personalized training plans with ongoing support, within a maintainable healthy lifestyle.
-Ilana supports  Energy Lab and the Atlanta Triathlon club in all her endeavors.
-    name: |-
-      Ilana Katz
-      Assistant Run Coach
-    image: /img/12046745_10153667750909314_1264246671803246703_n.jpeg
-  - about: >-
-      Stephanie Stonich has been an active member of ATC since 2013 and previously served as a long run coach for 2 years and most recently has shifted as an Assistant for the Thursday Night Bike Hill Repeats, which has been her favorite work out for the last few years.

-      Previous to joining ATC, Stephanie had run a few 13.1 and full marathons, however was new to the triathlon community.
-Since then she has completed multiple triathlons, including 3 Full Ironman and 4 Ironman 70.3 races.
-Her favorite race distance is the Full Ironman and always approaches each race with a fun attitude and a little bling on her race kit, truly taking in the whole experience.
-When she hears someone say “ I can’t do that!”, she says “Yes you can, it’s all about the 4 D’s…Desire, Determination, Dedication and Discipline”.

-       Outside of ATC, Stephanie is a big yogi and has practiced for many years, stating it’s “the best thing you can do for yourself”, often planning many of her vacations so she can practice yoga in different parts of the world.
-Professionally, she is the Program Manager for Capital One’s Career Development Center and loves the opportunity to work with associates all over the country.
-    name: |-
-      Steph Stonich
-      Assistant Run Coach
-    image: /img/14022191_10105881099990320_7499564261273503786_n.jpeg
   - about: >-
       Jennifer Myers is a coach for the ATC Group Long Bikes and Long Runs.